Project 2000: Implementation

+Under Project 2000, trainee nurses obtained a diploma and registered nurse qualification at the end of their training.
 State Registered Nurses became Registered General Nurses (RGNs).

-State Enrolled Nurses were replaced with healthcare assistants, who had no official training and were neither registered.
+State Enrolled Nurses were replaced with healthcare assistants, who had no official training and were not registered.
+Existing SENs were to be given the opportunity to train and "convert" to being SRNs.

-Training
+The curriculum of nurse training under Project 2000 was widened from a focus on treating the sick to include more study of community care, prevention of ill-health, and health education.

 Project 2000 student nurses studied for 3 years, splitting the time between class based learning, and practical placements.
 The first 18-month of the course was known as the common foundation programme and provided basic grounding in 4 nursing discipline: Adult, Child, Mental Health and Learning Disability care.
 This was followed by 18 months dedicated to the nursing discipline of choice.
 On successful completion of the course students were awarded a Diploma in Nursing relevant to their discipline.